Skip to main content

 For details on configuring other storage backends, see Object storage configuration.

--- 1) Set the default connection for this session
+-- Set the connection for the current session only

 SET iceberg_engine_connection = 'public.built_in_catalog_conn';